 Detailed Financial Statements

-Standard USALI financial statements provide for a detailed view of occupancy, ADR, and RevPAR by business segment.
-The high-level categories are Transient, Group, and Contract.
-These are further broken down as follows:
+Standard USALI financial statements provide a detailed view of demand by business segments – Transient, Group, and Contract.
+These high-level segments are further broken down as follows:

 - Association / Convention